PD Aligns Strategy To Streamline Oil, Gas Sector In Year-2020 - UrduPoint

 Besides, the system was devised to maintain daily sales data of oil marketing companies and petrol pumps to avoid hoarding or any shortage, he added.

-During the year 2020, he said, the government reconstituted boards of directors of ten companies, working under the Petroleum Division, to improve their efficiency.
-Besides, appointing professional chief executives and managing directors in Pakistan State Oil, Oil and Gas Development Company Limited, Pakistan Mineral Development Corporation, Pak-Arab Refinery Company, Sui Southern Gas Company and Sui Northern Gas Pipelines Limited.
+During the year 2020, he said, the government reconstituted boards of directors of 10 companies, working under the Petroleum Division, besides appointing professional chief executives and managing directors in Pakistan State Oil, Oil and Gas Development Company Limited, Pakistan Mineral Development Corporation, Pak-Arab Refinery Company, Sui Southern Gas Company and Sui Northern Gas Pipelines Limited, to improve their efficiency.

 The Petroleum Division also held a number of activities and seminars to discuss ways and means to exploit the country's full potential in oil and gas and achieve autarky in the energy sector.